 The following steps are suggestions that homeowners should take before a tornado or other natural disaster occurs to assure speedy and hassle-free recovery.

-The Insurance Information Institute has a web tool that makes conducting a home inventory a breeze.
+The Insurance Information Institute has discontinued service and support of the Know Your Stuff® Home Inventory tool but encourage mobile apps in its place.
 Now you can catalog your possessions online, room by room.
 Once completed, you can add items and photos.
 Maintaining a comprehensive inventory will come in handy, should you need to file a claim or reevaluate the amount of insurance you carry.
-It's good for renters, too.
-Visit http://www.knowyourstuff.org to get started.
+It's good for renters too.

 Home Coverage and Preparedness Tips